connexcs/docs/docs/customer/customer.md

 2. Number block will be assigned

 !!! note
     The Number Range Parameters must be defined before an Internal Number Block can be assigned.

 #### Summary
 The Summaries of calls in Live, Daily, and Monthly Formats, are all displayed in UTC.

-### Contacts
-**Contacts** are found in the top-left section of the customer card screen.
-It shows an overview of contacts associated with the account.

-To add a new contact:

-1. Click **Management** > **Customers**.
-2. Select a customer from the list.
-3. Press the **`+`** button to the right of the word **Contacts**.
-4. Enter the contact name and their login email address.
-5. Check the **Auto Generate Password** box to have a password generated online and sent via email.
-Unchecking the box will let you manually set the password.
-6. You may enter any information on **public** notes.
-These notes will be displayed on the customer portal when logged in.
-Private notes will display in the control panel.

-!!! warning
-DO NOT save passwords in either of the notes field in the Cotact Details.

-7. Click **`Save`**.

-![alt text][contacts-2]
-![alt text][main-tab]
-!!! note Check in the Customer Details to confirm the Mobile and Email have been verified.
-You can modify these in the contact or the customer can do this in the Customer Portal.
+There are several functions that can be performed with this data.
++ Select multiple cells in a column to get sum and average values (not a true average, but an avergage of averages)
++ Select data from multiple columns and rows, then right click to **`Copy`**, **`Copy wth Headers`**, and **`Export`**
++ Check the box under the Action column then select **`Generate Invoice`** in the upper right corner.
+This will create the invoice which can then be queired by a billing system.
++ Select **View Audit Log** to see when the customer was created and view any modificaitons that have been made to the account.
+(View Difference displays data in JSON format.)